 - Two field seasons in Deccan Traps, India logging and studying basaltic pahoehoe flows, their volcanic features and collecting samples

-- Study the volcanic stratigraphy and flow relationships to develop a method using GIS to assess the emplacement durations of basaltic flows in large igneous provinces.
+- Study the volcanic stratigraphy and flow relationships to develop a method using GIS and photogrammetry, to assess the emplacement durations of basaltic flows in large igneous provinces.

 - Geochemical analysis of collected basaltic samples to aid stratigraphic correlations as well as quantifying their compositions and gas content for assessment of environmental impacts.

 The Deccan Large Igneous Province (LIP) is associated with the Cretaceous-Paleogene Boundary (KPB) mass extinction event at 66Ma.
 However, this is not the only environmental crisis it is linked to.
 Petersen et al. 2016 show a regional warming and extinction event in Antarctica and Hull et al. 2020 constrain an implied major volcanic outgassing event.
 Both are ~250,000 years before the KPB.
 Such events suggest a sustained period of large volume volcanic activity.
 The Thakurvadi Formation in the Kalsubai Sub-group, Deccan, is a prime candidate for this.

 The Thakurvadi Fm (Fig. 1a, b) is up to 600m thick and covers ~80,000km2, although its full extent is not known.
 The flows of the Thakurvadi form a thick, competent part of the Western Ghats Escarpment (WGE; Fig. 1a), with very few weathering horizons.
 This and the welded appearance of the lobes indicate rapid emplacement with little pause between eruptions.
 The continuous emission of gasses could have caused the environmental effect ~250,000 years before the KPB.